64J0/64J0/README.md

-### Hi, my name is Vinícius Gajo 👋

-> Searching for the Truth, the Beauty, the Goodness and finally εὐδαιμονία.
+> Searching for the Truth, the Beauty, the Goodness and ultimately, εὐδαιμονία.

 ### About me:

-Mechatronics engineer graduated at CEFET-MG (Bachelor, 2021), and post-graduated on Software Engineering and Architecture from FIA Business School (Lato Sensu, 2024).
-I'm actually a software engineer with experience in WEB development (full-stack), functional programming, a bit of security and networks, cloud infrastructure and DevOps/SRE.
+I'm a Mechatronics Engineer (CEFET-MG, 2021) with a postgraduate degree in Software Engineering and Architecture (FIA Business School, 2024).

+Currently, I work as a Software Engineer focused on functional programming, web development, distributed systems and cloud infrastructure.
+I enjoy building robust, secure and maintainable systems using F# and .NET, combining solid engineering with elegant design.

-Other than straight software engineering (IC), for some time I worked leading a small DevSecOps team, responsible for the cloud infrastructure, automations, CI/CD, reliability, finops, etc, at a startup.
-There I also needed to make some short presentations in order to enhance the security culture inside the company.
-Those were called "Sec Talks".
+Beyond individual contribution, I’ve also led a small DevSecOps team, responsible for cloud infrastructure, automation, CI/CD, reliability, and FinOps at a startup.
+There, I also gave short presentations to promote security awareness within the company — sessions we called “Sec Talks.”

-Nowadays, I'm working most using the functional programming paradigm, leveraging F# (.NET platform) and SQL to solve real world problems.

 Why F#?
 Because: